NAL-i5K/genomics-workspace/sphinx_doc/user_guide.rst

 2. To add a fasta file to the Blast application

 *	``python manage.py addblast [genus] [species] -t [type] -f [path of fasta file] -d  [description]`` (e.g python manage.py addblast Apis mellifera -t nucleotide Genome Assembly -f media/blast/db/GCF_003254395.2_Amel_HAv3.1_genomic.fna -d Apis mellifera genome assembly, Amel_HAv3.1)
-*	[type] here should be "peptide Protein", "nucleotide Genome Assembly" or "nucleotide Transcript"
+*	[type] here should be one of the sequence types you set up earlier, e.g. "peptide Protein", "nucleotide Genome Assembly" or "nucleotide Transcript"
 *	[description] will be the Fasta file description in the web interface.
 If this argument is omitted, the program will use the Fasta file name.
 Example descriptions are "[genus] [species] genome assembly, [assembly name]", "[genus] [species] [annotation name], peptides", "[genus] [species] [annotation name], transcripts" or "[genus] [species] [annotation name], CDS"

 3. To make the blast database (via makeblastdb)